HNx1/algoExchange/README.md

-- Some examples of simple adaptations you can easily add - storing bid and ask order stacks for each asset (this implementation stores one list of all orders and fetches from it using conditional list comprehension), adding new assets or traders to an existing Exchange, generating a password for each participant on creation that must be supplied to transact using their account
+- Some examples of simple adaptations you can easily add - storing bid and ask order stacks for each asset (this implementation stores one list of all orders and fetches from it using conditional list comprehension), adding new assets or traders to an existing Exchange, generating a password for each participant on creation that must be supplied to transact using their account, pricing based on spread, transaction fees, a central oracle with unlimited funds that generates a random price series for each assets and hits orders relative to the oracle price